spring-guides/gs-integration/README.md

-This guide walks you through using Spring Integration to create a simple application that retrieves data from Twitter, manipulates the data, and then writes it to a file.
+This guide walks you through the process of using Spring Integration to create a simple application that retrieves data from Twitter, manipulates the data, and then writes it to a file.

 What you'll build
 -----------------